 The Board is committed to maintaining a diversity of skills, experience and attributes in the membership of the Board.
-The Board has identified the skills and experience set out in the matrix in this section as those required for GPT's Directors to provide effective governance and direction for the Group.
+Following a review during the year, the Board identified the skills and experience set out in the matrix in this section as those required for GPT's Directors to provide effective governance and direction for the Group.